 Transitioning the HDR technique to what we do

-The most difficult part for us was the transition going from jaw dropping car pictures and applying the same technique over the otherwise softer looking images but still retain the jaw dropping looks without making the images look too artificial.
+The most difficult part for us was the transition going from jaw-dropping car pictures and applying the same technique over the otherwise softer looking images but still retain the awesome looks without making the images look too artificial.
 With wedding pictures, engagement photos, and portraits, they require a high degree of realism or we’d risk making them look out of place.
 It took us years to get to perfect our technique and achieving the balanced looks that we like.

 Look mom, no Photoshop!